How to Embed OLE Objects in PowerPoint with Java

 Installation Information

-To add the GroupDocs.Merger library to your project, follow these instructions:
+Add the GroupDocs.Merger library to your project:

 Maven: